SimbaBlock/slppp/slppp-token-type-1.md

 ### Requirements

-We believe that a good solution for implementing tokens should have the following properties:
+A good solution for implementing tokens may have the following properties:

 **1. Permissionless**.
 Its tokens should not require permission to issue or transfer.\
 **2. Simple**.
 The system should be easily understandable and straightforward.\